 My name is Ruth Shmueli and I am a Junior studying International Business and Management at Florida International University.
-My goal is to help companies expand and grow in international markets.
+My goal is to help media/ publishing companies expand and grow in international markets.
 I love exploring different cultures through food, art and interacting with people.
 I am passionate about traveling, photography, and culinary arts.
 Photography is one of the main ways that I express myself creatively and I want to make it possible for other people to view the world from a new perspective through my photography.
-I believe that the world is not black and white and being able to expose the grey areas in my photography is my mission.
+I believe that the world is not black and white and being able to expose the grey areas in my photography is essential to the perception of the world around us.

 Norton as text: